joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 [Problem statement slides](RISCV_Debug_Security_0613.pptx)

 ## Requirements
-- The debug accesses excpet the ones from System Bus Block should be regulated according to the privilege levels (assigning a privilege level to debug access).
+- The debug accesses except the ones from System Bus Block should be regulated according to the privilege levels (assigning a privilege level to debug access).
-- Less privileged debug accesses cannot peep/interrupt the hart when it runs in higher privilege level (e.g. S mode debug privilege cannot read/halt the trap handler or context switch in M mode).
+- Less privileged debug accesses cannot peep/interrupt the hart when it runs in higher privilege level (e.g., S mode debug privilege cannot read/halt the trap handler or context switch in M mode).
-- Less privileged debug accesses cannot tamper resources belongs to more privileged level (e.g. S mode debug privilege level to access M mode CSR or memory granted to M mode by PMP).
+- Less privileged debug accesses cannot tamper resources belongs to more privileged level (e.g., S mode debug privilege level to access M mode CSR or memory granted to M mode by PMP).
-- The debug access can be conditional enabled for the same privilege level. (e.g. both ROM and Non-ROM can live in M mode, but the debugability should be granted differently).
+- The debug access can be conditional enabled for the same privilege level. (e.g., both ROM and Non-ROM can live in M mode, but the debugability should be granted differently).
-- Memory accesses from System Bus Blcok shall be regulated by IOPMP or something equivalent.
+- Memory accesses from System Bus Block shall be regulated by IOPMP or something equivalent.

 ## Core changes